The Role of Localisation and Translation in Global Markets

-In the recent years translation services have become an integral part of trade and business in a number of different sectors; from marketing to medicine, technology and law.
-Today, professional linguists are often considered vital within the planning and execution of international campaigns as they are able to not only accurately translate materials, but can also help to understand the target audience and localise content to suit the chosen market’s customs.
+Today, professional linguists are often considered vital to the planning and execution of international campaigns as they are able to not only accurately translate materials, but can also help to understand the target audience and localise content to suit the chosen market’s customs.
+Successful businesses rely on professional language translations, whether AI-based, completed by professional certified translators, or a combination of the two, to deliver carefully tailored global campaigns to their international audiences.

 Today, in the age of globalisation and technology developments, this idea may seem outdated at the very least.
-As world became smaller, consumers now better understand their individual needs and economic prosperity and market saturation allows them to be somewhat more demanding and individualistic.
+As the world markets became smaller, consumers now better understand their individual needs and economic prosperity, and market saturation allows them to be somewhat more demanding and individualistic.

 Carefully localising your marketing message can often make a huge difference to your campaign.
 Even on a smaller, national scale, focusing your message on a specific target audience can be extremely beneficial.
-An example from Richard Shotton shows, that by simply changing the word ‘UK’ to the consumer’s actual city can increase campaign’s effectiveness by 6%.
+An example from Richard Shotton shows that by simply changing the word ‘UK’ to the consumer’s actual city, the campaign’s effectiveness can increase by 6%.
 Not bad for only a tiny change in the copy.

 Today, although the book (or dictionary) worm stereotype still persists, the general perception of a linguist has changed dramatically within the business world.
-Companies from all sector and sizes understand that a localised approach to a market is key to achieve an international success, and so working with translators and language experts is today considered essential by many.
+Companies from all sectors and sizes understand that a localised approach to a market is key to achieving international success, and so working with translators and language experts is today considered essential by many.

-In many markets, such factors play an extremely important role, and getting them right can be the difference between a great success or a spectacular and costly failure.
+In many markets, such factors play a crucial role, and getting them right can be the difference between great success and a spectacular, costly failure.

-Failing to understand these factors or purposely choosing to ignore them can be very costly not only budget wise, but also in terms of company’s reputation.
-Damaging your brand’s image due to negligence in regard to your consumer’s customs and cultural insensitivity can have a very severe long-term consequences, not only within the chosen market, but also world-wide.
+Failing to understand these factors or purposely choosing to ignore them can be very costly, not only budget-wise, but also in terms of the company’s reputation.
+Damaging your brand’s image due to negligence in regard to your consumer’s customs and cultural insensitivity can have very severe long-term consequences, not only within the chosen market, but also worldwide.

 Finding examples of international marketing campaigns or expansions which didn’t quite go according to the original plan is relatively simple.
 In most of the cases, it’s apparent to see that linguists weren’t necessarily involved during the process, and if they were, the expensive failures could have been easily avoided.